score-spec/docs/content/en/docs/Reference/score-schema-reference.md

 {{% /alert %}}

+### Resource example

-It is up to the Score implementation (CLI tool) how and when the resource reference is resolved, and when the referenced values' substitution occurs.
+It is up to the Platform CLI on how and when the resource reference is resolved, and when the referenced values' substitution occurs.

-For example, `score-compose` would convert resource properties into environment variables references in resulting `compose.yaml` configuration file, and produce a reference `.env` file that the user can then populate ([read more](https://docs.docker.com/compose/environment-variables/#the-env-file)).
+For example, `score-compose` would convert resource properties into environment variables references in resulting `compose.yaml` configuration file, and produce a reference `.env` file that the user can then populate.
+For more information, see [the.env file](https://docs.docker.com/compose/environment-variables/#the-env-file).

-Simple Score file with a single resource:
+The following Score file contains a single resource.

 ```yaml
 name: backend